eic/epic-analysis/README.md

 ## Building

+- First make sure environment variables are set by calling `source env.sh`
-- Build analysis code with `make` (environment variables must be set first, see above)
+- Build analysis code with `make`
-  - It requires a `root` build as well as `delphes`
+  - It requires a `root` build as well as `delphes` (see above)
   - All classes are found in the `src/` directory

 ## Quick Start